-Thanks to Unbound Project, a multimedia documentary project created by acclaimed photographer Jo-Anne McArthur and Dr Keri Cronin of the Department of Visual Arts, Brock University, we can take inspiration from some of these talented women.
+Thanks to a project by acclaimed photographer Jo-Anne McArthur and Dr Keri Cronin of the Department of Visual Arts, Brock University, we can take inspiration from some of these talented women.

-Devastated by the 2002 elections in her homeland, the Netherlands, where farmers’ representatives were lobbying to reverse animal welfare measures achieved over 20 years, Marianne decided to fight fire with fire.
+Devastated by the 2002 elections in the Netherlands where farmers’ representatives were lobbying to reverse animal welfare measures achieved over 20 years, Marianne decided to fight fire with fire.

 ‘You can imagine how people mocked us’, she says.
-But from the very beginning Party for the Animals had powerful support from feminists, famous authors, intellectuals and opinion leaders – all people ‘who saw us as the next emancipation movement.
+‘But from the very beginning Party for the Animals had powerful support from feminists, famous authors, intellectuals and opinion leaders – all people who saw us as the next emancipation movement.
 After the liberation of slaves, women, giving rights to children, the next logical step was to consider the interests of animals seriously, to look beyond the interests of our own species.’

 She had them vaccinated and sterilised, put collars on them and took care of them, but she felt that locking them in her tiny flat all day would be cruel and so they – like many others – lived on the streets.

 In 2012, she launched a vaccination and sterilisation programme, and in 2014, following Ahmad’s campaigns, Dhaka city agreed to end dog culling.
-It was an important victory but she was just getting started.
+It was an important victory, but she was just getting started.
 Ahmad petitioned the city to end dog and cock fighting, and again was successful.